nebulab/playbook/source/how-we-work/tracking-time.html.md

   extreme accuracy for our clients.
 Curious how we do it?
 Read more!
 ---

-A paramount aspect of our work is our ability to make good use of the time we spend at the office.
-Measuring time is essential in order to spend it efficiently.
+Being distributed and remote-first comes with its fair share of challenges.
+The biggest challenge is probably that of tracking time to ensure full-flexibility and complete fairness to all team members and clients.

+We strive to be fair with teammmates (everyone will work the agreed hours to the best of their ability) and to our clients (we only invoice time that's actually spent on their projects).
-Everyday you're expected to track time in two ways:
+For these reasons we track time in two ways:

 * hours of _presence_ at the office;
 * hours of _work_ on projects.

 ## Hours of presence

-Your contract includes the number of hours you are expected to be in the office during a regular work day.
-Of course, because some of us work remotely, "hours at the office" really means "hours spent working", including small pauses, like it would in a physical office.
-If you work full-time, you are expected to have 8 hours/day of presence.
+Your contract includes the number of hours you are expected to be at the office during a regular work day.
+Considering our distributed nature "hours at the office" really means "hours spent working", including small pauses, like it would in a physical office.
+If you signed a full-time contract that means you should track 8 hours/day of presence.

-During this time we expect you to be physically in the office if you chose to work from the office, or in front of your computer if you chose to work remotely.
+During this time you should consider yourself "at the office" meaning that you're around, ready to do active work and to collaborate with the rest of the team.

-With that said, you have full flexibility when it comes to _when_ you work.
-For instance, you could:

-* start at 10am, have lunch from 1pm to 2pm and stop working at 7pm, or
-* start working at 9am, have lunch 1pm to 2:30pm and stop working at 6:30pm.

-You're expected to track time at the office by using [Factorial](https://factorialhr.com/).
-When your workday starts make sure you have the Factorial timer running - you can start it from the web app, mobile app or Slack integration.
-When your workday is over or when you take long breaks (i.e. lunch), make sure you stop the timer.
+Full flexibility is possible when it comes to _when_ you work.
+At any given time during the day you can clock-in/clock-out with [Factorial](https://factorialhr.com/), the tool we use to manage the team.
+This will allow some pretty flexible scheduling as you are free to start/stop the timer whenever you need to account for events of your personal life.

-The timesheet on Factorial will be used at the end of the month to compute the amount of hours you worked - depending on the amount you will either be paid for overtime or you will get a few hours detracted as Paid Time Off.
+Your timesheet on Factorial will be used at the end of the month to compute the amount of overtime and PTO hours you did, with very little maintenance needed.
+The only thing that requires a bit of planning ahead is requestuesting full days of [Paid Time Off (PTO)](people-ops/paid-time-off/).
+We do this so that everyone is informed that you won't be available and they cannot count on your help on that particular day/week.

-Even if tracking daily hours of presence is automatic and happens through Factorial, you are still required to manually request full days of [Paid Time Off (PTO)](people-ops/paid-time-off/).
-This helps everyone at Nebulab understanding when you're away for more than a few hours.

 ## Hours of work